agihil/germancanon/documentation/Literary Histories.md

 The *Neue deutsche Literaturgeschichte* is a German-language literary history written by Peter J. Brenner.
 It was first published in 1996 and comprises a total of 439 pages.
 It is a single-volume work covering literature from the Early Modern period to the Berlin Republic.

 We use the third edition: Brenner, Peter J., ed. *Neue deutsche Literaturgeschichte.
 Vom "Ackermann" zu Günter Grass*.
-3rd ed., updated and expanded, De Gruyter, 2011
+3rd ed., updated and expanded, De Gruyter, 2011.

+The literary history by Brenner exists in three editions (1st edition 1996, 2nd edition 2004, 3rd edition 2011).
+It is difficult to assess how fundamental the respective revisions are: for the 2nd edition, the literary history was „durchgesehen und bis zur Gegenwart weitergeführt“ (Brenner 2004), and for the 3rd edition, among other things, „Abschlusskapitel neu geschrieben und die literarhistorische Darstellung der letzten 40 Jahre insgesamt neu organisiert.“ In addition, the text was „durchgehend ergänzt und erweitert; dadurch wurde häufiger eine Neuorganisation der Darstellung erforderlich.“

 The file "litges_brenner.csv" contains the following columns: